appsforartists/device-config/README.md

 # Welcome to `appsforartists/device-config`!

 This repo is where I experiment with potentially esoteric device setups.
-It was previously used to [run Sublime Text on a Chromebook Pixel](../../tree/pixel-webdev).
-Now, it's where I'm learning NixOS by installing it on a Lenovo Legion Go.
+It was previously used to [run Sublime Text on a Chromebook Pixel](../../tree/pixel-webdev), and [try NixOS on a Lenovo Legion Go](../../tree/nixos).
+Now, I'm using it to hold the Nix Home Manager config for SteamOS on the same Legion Go.